 Coastal habitat affected by critical erosion is typically restored through beach restoration/nourishment projects.
-Projects whether on the beach or inlet facing the Atlantic Ocean, the Gulf of Mexico, the Straits of Florida or associated inlets must apply for a joint coastal permit (JCP) through the Beaches, Inlets and Ports Program (BIPP).
+Projects - whether on the beach or inlet facing the Atlantic Ocean, Gulf of Mexico, Straits of Florida or associated inlets - must apply for a joint coastal permit (JCP) through the Beaches, Inlets and Ports Program (BIPP).
 Activities that require a JCP include beach restoration or nourishment; construction of erosion control structures such as groins and breakwaters; public fishing piers; maintenance of inlets and inlet-related structures; and dredging of navigation channels that include disposal of dredged material onto the beach or in the nearshore area.
 BIPP also processes ERPs for navigational dredging of deepwater ports.
 These projects generally are below the mean high water line and extend into the sovereign submerged lands and are likely to affect the distribution of sand along the beach.